danielbankhead/bronze/README.md

     - Be mindful when changing a system's clock - if moving the clock back temporarily change the `name`
     - Only one instance of Bronze should be created on a single process (`PID`) to avoid collisions.
       - Each worker spawned from Node's `cluster` module receives its own `PID` so no worries here.
-  - Sequence counter resets after reaching `Number.MAX_SAFE_INTEGER` (9007199254740991)
+  - Sequence counter automatically resets after reaching `Number.MAX_SAFE_INTEGER` (9007199254740991)
   - Without string parsing, timestamp sorting (`spec 1a`) is supported up to `2286-11-20T17:46:39.999Z` (9999999999999)
-  - Using with databases:
+  - Using with databases, such as Cassandra:
     - most `text` data types should do the trick